easysid/mod8.vim/README.md

 # mod8.vim

 mod8 is a dark theme only modification of the [base16](https://github.com/chriskempson/base16) vim colorschemes.
-Since mod8 uses only the dark background, it uses fewer colors, thereby freeing up terminal colors.
+Since mod8 uses only the dark background, it requires fewer colors, thereby freeing up terminal colors.
 This is useful for other terminal applications like ncmpcpp, weechat, dircolors etc that use terminal colors.